trueos/pcbsd/docs/desktops.rst

 spectrwm
 ========

-`spectrwm <http://opensource.conformal.com/wiki/spectrwm>`_, formerly known as scrotwm, is a minimalist window manager written by OpenBSD hackers.
+The `spectrwm minimalist window manager <http://opensource.conformal.com/wiki/spectrwm>`_, formerly known as scrotwm, is written by OpenBSD hackers.
 It provides keyboard shortcuts, a configuration file, and assumes that the user prefers to use the command line.
 If you have not used spectrwm before, spend some time reading through its `man page <https://opensource.conformal.com/cgi-bin/man-cgi?spectrwm>`_ first.

 To launch applications within spectrwm, start an xterm by pressing :kbd:`Alt+Shift+Return`.
 Once you have an xterm, you can start any program you wish.
 For example, to start :ref:`Control Panel` type :command:`pc-controlpanel`. spectrwm does not provide minimize, maximize, or close buttons within its windows.
 To